GREEK THEATRE

 From commissioning new plays to hosting rehearsed readings, the APGRD works to further the understanding of ancient theatre – where western drama began and where the first musical theatre appeared.The APGRD’s members have been producers, academic advisors and consultants on internationally acclaimed productions.
 The APGRD provides directors, writers, actors, choreographers and composers with a space to speak and engage with academics and students.

 We welcome applicants at the undergraduate and graduate level as well as those who are not currently enrolled in educational programmes.
 Applicants aged 18 must have at least one year’s experience away from home to be considered for this course.Please note: Greek Theatre is a physically demanding course with a packed schedule that includes a number of walking tours and site visits.
-All teaching spaces and accommodations are fully accessible but the historical nature of the ancient sites allows for limited accommodations.
+Teaching spaces and accommodations are accessible but the historical nature of the ancient sites allows for limited accommodations.

 -

-The 2022 Greek Theatre Program fees are: $8,450
+The 2024 Greek Theatre Program fees are: $8,850

 Program fees include all excursions (theatre trips, site visits, museum admission and tours, etc.), air transportation to/from London to Greece, all ground transportation and accommodations while on the course.